nikitadanilov/usched/README.md

   body temperature.
 Rust cools off completely at about 500K coroutines.
-Single-threaded C++ ("C++1T") on the other hand is the most performant solution for almost the entire range of measurement, it is only for coroutine counts higher than 1M when "U" overtakes it.
+Single-threaded C++ ("C++1T") on the other hand is the most performant solution for almost the entire range of measurement, it is only for coroutine counts higher than 500K when "U" overtakes it.

 - It is interesting that a very simple and unoptimised usched fares so well against heavily optimized C++ and Go run-times.
 (Again, see the reservations about the benchmarking.)

-- Rust is disappointing.
+- Rust is disappointing: one would hope to get better results from a rich type system combined with compiler support.

 <a href="https://github.com/nikitadanilov/usched/blob/master/c2.png"><img src="https://github.com/nikitadanilov/usched/blob/master/c2.png"/></a>